SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 type: fullpage
 ---

-Migrating all buttons and extensions from LioranBoard 1 to LioranBoard 2 must be done **manually**.
+Migrating all buttons and extensions from LioranBoard 1 to SAMMI must be done **manually**.
-LioranBoard 2 is too different from LioranBoard 1 (especially when it comes to how variables are handled) and therefore it's not possible to create a migration tool.
+SAMMI is too different from LioranBoard 1 (especially when it comes to how variables are handled) and therefore it's not possible to create a migration tool.

-LioranBoard 2 is created in Game Maker Studio 2 and offers both x64 and x86 version.
+SAMMI is created in Game Maker Studio 2 and offers both x64 and x86 version.

-You can run LioranBoard 1 and LioranBoard 2 **at the same time** without any issues.
+You can run LioranBoard 1 and SAMMI **at the same time** without any issues.

 ##### Variables
 LioranBoard 1's variables are all global, which means every button can create and access any variable.

-In LioranBoard 2 we have something called **global variables** (these work the same as regular variables in LioranBoard 1), **button variables** and **local variables**.
+In SAMMI we have something called **global variables** (these work the same as regular variables in LioranBoard 1), **button variables** and **local variables**.
 We can also set our buttons to be **persistent** vs. **non persistent**, which means all button variables will be automatically cleared once the button is over.

 LioranBoard 1 automatically converts all undefined variables to `0`.
-In LioranBoard 2 you must **check for undefined variables** (you can do it with an if statement by leaving the value to compare it to completely empty) to prevent crashes.
+In SAMMI you must **check for undefined variables** (you can do it with an if statement by leaving the value to compare it to completely empty) to prevent crashes.
 You should also make the use of [Button Init Variables]({{ "/commands/variables#initvariables" | relative_url }}) for this reason.

 Variables can now be **white** (for text and /$variables$/, originally marked with * in LioranBoard 1) or **yellow** boxes (for numbers and direct variables).